valgur/xtr/docs-src/guide.rst

 Fatal Log Statements
 ~~~~~~~~~~~~~~~~~~~~

-Fatal log statements will additionally call :cpp:func:`xtr::sink::sync` followed
+Fatal log statements will additionally call :cpp:func:`xtr::source::sync` followed
 by `abort(3) <https://www.man7.org/linux/man-pages/man3/abort.3.html>`__.

 Thread Safety
 -------------

  * All functions in :cpp:class:`xtr::logger` are thread-safe.
- * No functions in :cpp:class:`xtr::sink` are thread-safe other than
+ * No functions in :cpp:class:`xtr::source` are thread-safe other than
-   :cpp:func:`xtr::sink::level` and :cpp:func:`xtr::sink::set_level`.
+   :cpp:func:`xtr::source::level` and :cpp:func:`xtr::source::set_level`.
-   This is because each thread is expected to have its own sink(s).
+   This is because each thread is expected to have its own source(s).

 .. _custom-formatters: